 Attempts to implement destructuring-case are numerous.
 We mention three here.
-R7RS Scheme provides case-lambda [SCG13, Section 4.2.9], allowing fixed length argument lists, but lacking any sort of destructuring; the implementation of destructuring-case provided in [Dom] is missing tree-structure-based clause selection; the implementation provided in [Fun13], provides tree-structure-based clause selection, but not within the &optional nor &key portion.
+R7RS Scheme provides case-lambda [14, Section 4.2.9], allowing fixed length argument lists, but lacking any sort of destructuring; the implementation of destructuring-case provided in [3] is missing tree-structure-based clause selection; the implementation provided in [4], provides tree-structure-based clause selection.
 In none of these cases does the clause selection consider the types of the objects within the list being destructured.

-Manuel and Ramanujam [MR12] introduces automata over infinite alphabets, which seems to be an interesting theoretical approach of viewing DFA whose transitions are Common Lisp types.
+Manuel and Ramanujam [8] introduce automata over infinite alphabets, which seems to be an interesting theoretical approach of viewing DFA whose transitions are Common Lisp types.
 Manuel and Ramanujam do not investigate questions of construction and simplification as we have investigated in our approach.